jrdegbe/thamesthrive-api/docs/resources/twitter_resource.md

 3. Change App permission to __"Read and write"__, choose type of your app (most probably __Web App, Automated App or Bot__)
 4. Fill App info with the following information:
-    1. Callback URI - the webhook from the Tracardi source.
+    1. Callback URI - the webhook from the ThamesThrive source.
 Create a source that will receive events from Twitter and copy the source webhook to the form.
     2. Website URL - you website URL
     3. Organization name - you business name, or website name.